grinnell-cs/csc151-images/_mps/pixel-problems.md

 Part three: Modifying images, revisited
 ---------------------------------------

+_You can do either part three or part four for an M. You must do **both** part three and part four for an E._

 Of course, one can also use other kinds of context to affect pixels.
 For example, one might enhance the colors in an image by increasing their distance from the surrounding colors or blur the image by averaging it with the surrounding pixels.

 a.
 Document and write a procedure, `(neighboring-pixels pixels width height col row)`, that grabs the pixels around the specified position (including the pixel at the position).
 Note that your procedure will normally return nine colors, but will return fewer when its at the borders of the image.
 (E.g., at position (0,0), there are no pixels in the row above or column to the left, so you'll only return four colors.)